 Ward boundaries changed for the local elections in October 2016.
 This information is for historic purposes and is no longer current.

-Our Coat of arms is symbolic and reflective of our City’s heritage.
+Our coat of arms is symbolic and reflective of our city’s heritage.

 A look back at the places where Council meetings have taken place over the years.

-Past Chairmen, Mayors and Deputy Mayors.
+Past Chairs, Mayors and Deputy Mayors.